DerAndere1/Marlin/README.md

 Machine rotary zero point (MRZP) Z offset.
 - For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from machine zero point to the center of rotation.
 Measured when tool 0 is selected and when all axes are in machine position 0 so that the table is oriented horizontally.
 The center of rotation is usually the center of the top surface of the table.
-- For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) this is the distance along the z axis from the tip of tool 0 (the gauge line) to the horizontal centerline of the joint that tilts the toolhead.
-Measured when all axes are in machine position 0 so that the toolhead is oriented parallel to the Z axis.
-- For 5 axis CNC machines in head-head configuration (tilting rotating toolhead, PENTA_AXIS_HH) this is the distance along the z axis from the tip of tool 0 (the gauge line) to the horizontal centerline of the joint that tilts the toolhead.
-Measured when all axes are at machine position 0 so that the toolhead is oriented parallel to the Z axis.

 See the definition of the pivot point (`Pz`) in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html